ocaml/ocaml.org/data/tutorials/lg_03_modules.md

 Now, users of the module can manipulate objects of type `date`, but they can't access the record fields directly.
 They must use the functions that the module provides.
-Let's assume the module provides three functions, one for creating a date, one for computing the difference between two dates, and one that returns the date in years:
+Let's assume the module provides three functions: one for creating a date, one for computing the difference between two dates, and one that returns the date in years: